 Question #6.
-Garage-skulking.
-All The President’s Men has Felt-Throat meeting Woodward at all hours of the night, in at least one underground parking lot.
+Garage-skulking. has Felt-Throat meeting Woodward at all hours of the night, in at least one underground parking lot.
 He has Felt Throat writing notes inside Woodward’s home delivered copies of the New York Times, and watching Woodward’s patio to see if the reporter was asking him for a meeting by sticking a red flag in a flower pot.
 Asked about that by Ted Koppel yesterday, Felt-Throat’s attorney and Vanity Fair biographer John O’Connor said simply “You got me — Mark certainly doesn’t remember it.”

 Question #7.
 Never mind why he did whatever he did in 1972 and 1973 — what about Felt-Throat’s current motive?
 His lawyer/biographer O’Connor tried to sell the story to Vanity Fair, then sell it as a book.
 Now O’Connor says that was just a ruse to get Felt-Throat to open up by playing on his understandable desire to secure the finances of his descendants.